believeitcode/tindog/README.md

 # TinDog
 Tinder for the lovely dog , find it near you .
 Website created using HTML , CSS and included Responsive features with of Bootstrap.
-Learned about Margin,padding and creating responsive website for different devices
+Topic covered about margin,padding and creating responsive website for different devices

 ## Demo:
 > https://believeitcode.github.io/tindog/